FiddleMe/Study-Productivity/README.md

 # WAD-2-Group-Project
 A+ Huat Ah
+User account details:
+feel free to create your own account for testing. do note that for login, email have to be used and password requires a length of at least 6.

 To install extension:
 1) download the restriction folder by clicking the href in install.html/ https://fiddleme.github.io/WAD-2-Group-Project/install.html